cryoflamer/protocol/v1/MESSAGE.md

 ```

 ```
-2. server sends `{'History',Id,Contact,FromMsgId,Messages,_}` where FromMsgId is new last retreived message id for the session to `actions/1/api/:client` once or more. sends `{'History',Id,_,LastLoadedMsgId,[],_}` where to `p2p/:from_phone_id/to_phone_id/:client` as retain.
+2. server sends `{'History',Id,Contact,NewLastLoadedMsgId,Messages,_}` where NewLastLoadedMsgId is the new last retreived message id for the session.
+Messages are exectly from LastLoadedMsgId to NewLastLoadedMsgId to `actions/1/api/:client` once or more. sends `{'History',Id,_,LastLoadedMsgId,[],_}` where to `p2p/:from_phone_id/to_phone_id/:client` as retain.